-This policy affects all customers, all areas of work undertaken by One Manchester and all of our staff.
+This policy affects all areas of work undertaken by One Manchester and all of our staff.
 For the purpose of this policy, any reference to customers refers to tenants, leaseholders and private owner/occupiers who have dealings with us from time to time, former tenants, visitors to any One Manchester premises and/or friends, relatives of representatives of any of these people.
-The policy also covers any external service provided by a partner organisation or contractor to our customers.
+The policy also covers any external service provided by a partner organisation or contractor to our customers along with any representative from other organisations.